christopherwilches/Autonomous-Trading-System/docs/10_trade_management_tsh.md

 deterministic trailing-stop-high model that avoids premature exits and prevents potential winners from falling back down and losing money.

-This part documents the **behavioral model**, not a predictive system.

 ---

 ## High-level flow
-- Positions are opened at market open using notional market orders
+- Positions are opened near market open using marketable orders sized by notional allocation
 - Each symbol is assigned a fixed capital allocation
 - A strict TSH model manages exits for the rest of the session
 - No discretionary exits exist